-When their team does a good job, these leaders will often receive and claim the credit.
-When such leaders take up a new role, they make changes quickly without first observing the situation.
-They think this makes them seem decisive.
+When their team does a good job, these leaders may claim the credit.
+When such leaders take up a new role, they make changes quickly without first observing the situation, because they believe this makes them seem decisive.

 We all have insecurities about leadership, especially when starting out as a new leader or even commencing a new role.
-However, it’s important to stop these insecurities in their tracks, before they manifest themselves in behaviour that you’re not proud of.
+However, it’s important to stop these insecurities in their tracks, before they show themselves in behaviour that you’re not proud of.

 A good starting point is to realise that you don’t need to have all the answers.
-A leader who believes they should be the font of all knowledge and handle everything themselves is likely to feel incredibly insecure.
+A leader who believes they should be the source of all knowledge and handle everything themselves is likely to feel incredibly insecure.

 If you were required to have all the answers, then you wouldn’t need a team to assist you.
 Would you rather make an ill-informed decision so that you can appear decisive?
-Or would you rather have made the correct decision, with the aid of your team or your peers?
+Or would you rather have made the correct decision, with the aid of your team or your colleagues?

 Leaders that acknowledge that they don’t have all the answers are those that build strong rapport with their team, because they are inclusive and collaborative.
 Their employees feel valued and feel like their opinions matter, which is a key aspect of engaging them in their work.

 The next step is to understand that your fear of being perceived as a weak leader is coming from your own head.
-Leaders who walk in their leadership ego bubble are consumed with making themselves look powerful.
+Leaders who walk in their leadership ego bubble are preoccupied with making themselves look powerful.

 This is far from the truth.
 Gone are the days when dominant, powerful leaders are the only leaders that can get work done.

-It may become apparent that nobody is telling you to do anything, except yourself.
+It may become clear that nobody is telling you to do anything, except yourself.
 When you start to take action based only on what you perceive that others are thinking, you may be heading down the wrong path.